fnxweb/gnome-shell-mythtv/README.md

 URL.

 The “myth” data should be the standard Myth XML output.
-The optional “free” data should be two lines, each with a numerical value.
+The optional “free” data should be two to three lines, each with a numerical value.
 The first line must be the free space in GB, the second the number of hours of recording this represents.
+If present, the third line must be a percentage-used value, which is used if the free space is particularly large (about 150 hours).

 ![Screenshot](https://github.com/fnxweb/gnome-shell-mythtv/raw/master/images/screenshot-2.png)